wparam/proinvestor/README.md

 # Asset Manager

-## A asset management tool for anaylise stock
+## A asset management tool for analyze stock